 The Next Step: Reviewing Your Decision & Making Adjustments

-Once you’ve determined which strategies best aid in your decision-making, you can’t stop there.
+Once you’ve determined which decision making strategies work best for you, you can’t stop there.
 Being able to consistently make the right decisions is too important.
 In fact, decision effectiveness is 95% correlated with financial performance, so it is critical for managers to keep track of the decisions they make and how they turn out.
 Decision-making is an on-going process, and the best way to keep up is to use data dashboards.